PaulKissinger/LetsTrust/README.md

 # LetsTrust

 This site collect usefull scripts, links and TPM2 related stuff.
-Most relatet to the LetsTrust-TPM module for the Raspberry Pi
+Most relatet to the LetsTrust-TPM module for the Raspberry Pi.
+The latset update of the script installs also the tcti device for teh LetsTrust-TPM2Go

 # News

+1.1 LetsTrust-TPM
 With Raspbian Stretch Kernel >= 4.14.85 you'll get the TPM 2.0 support build in!

 Six easy steps to activate your TPM on the Rapsberry Pi: